vivekathi007/myjenkinreactapp/README.md

 ## Available Scripts

-In the project irectory, you can run:
+In the project irectory, you c==an run:

 ### `npm start`